Begin with gratitude.

 I have been involved with Spotlight Theater for over eleven years, and in that time I don’t know that I have ever seen patrons so enthusiastic in their support.
 It’s been less like running a business and more like administrating a fan club.
 I am so grateful for the support and the love we have seen from our patrons and season ticket holders.
 This is what makes our announcement such a difficult one.

 The board of directors and I have been discussing this for several months, and we have come to the decision to close our company.
-The next two shows will be our last.
+Our 20th season will be our last.